lloyd/lloyd.io/posts/2011-06-27-how-browserid-works.md

 does not control).

-Finally, in the flow above the browser has *native* support for BrowserID, exposing functions to generate keypairs and store certificates.
+Finally, in the flow above the browser has *native* support for BrowserID, exposing functions to generate key-pairs and store certificates.
 In the absence of such support, BrowserID provides a small JavaScript shim that provides the missing functionality using standard HTML5 techniques and cryptographic routines implemented in javascript .